cwcowell/cwcowell.github.io/index.md

 ## Training topics

 These are the topics I've taught in the past.
-I'm happy to expand my repertoire, so if you're interested in training on a subject not listed here, please ask!
+I'm always looking for ways to expand my training repertoire, so if you're interested in a technology, process, or language not listed here, please ask.

 The amount of time spent on each topic depends on how in-depth you need the training to be.
 The most relevant parts of many topics can be covered in one to three hours.

-See [here](#approach.html) for more information on my philosophy of effective training, and how that affects training time.
+See [here](#approach.html) for more information on my philosophy of effective training and how that affects training time.

 + Programming
   + Introduction to **Java**